KerriRentmeester/badBank_v4mod27/README.md

 <img src="bankUI.png" alt="app UI" width="400"/>

 # **Project Name**:
-Three Tier Bank - the module 27 iteration
+Bad Bank app - the 4th iteration: a Three Tier Bank app from module 27 (This version is not a continuation of version 3, which I used for Portfolio II.
+I started over with fresh code to adapt for three tiers.
+However, it is quite similar.)

 # **Description**:
 The Three Tier Bank project, a three tier React app, initiates on the home page, with a welcome message and security warning.
 The first step would be to "Create Account" on its Register page or "Login" on its Login page.
 Once logged in, the user can "Deposit" or "Withdraw" or view his/her account "Balance."
 Unfortunately the account balance is not linked across pages at this time.
 On the final page, one can see "AllData" transactions.